Subscribe for discounts, free growing tips + more recipes. Read all Posts »

 Seeds to plant in January - cool weather veggies!

-We are also planting seeds for Radishes, Lettuces, Beets, Cilantro, Carrots, Spinach, Green Onions, Parsley, and other cool-weather veggies outside in our cold frame in January.
-No added heat, but they don't mind!
-They'll germinate when the conditions are right, and the trapped solar heat of a cold frame or small hoop house helps warm the soil and gets them going a lot sooner.
-A little cover goes a long way to helping things grow outdoors this time of year here in the West.
+A little cover (such as a cold frame or hoop house) goes a long way to helping cool-weather vegetables germinate and grow outdoors this time of year here in the West.
 Just make sure to vent it on warm sunny winter days or you'll cook your seedlings!
 You can even use an overturned clear saucer and start spinach or lettuce seeds under it with great success in the winter months!

 Winter Sowing